subalterngames/Rotator/README.md

 # Rotator

-`Rotator` adds "extension" methods to `Transform` and `Quaternion` to make quaternion rotation both accurate and intuitive.
+`Rotator` is a Unity3D C# script that allows you to rotate objects both accurately and intuitively.

 ### Setup